Place du Carrousel

-The Place du Carrousel (/fr/) is a public square in the 1st arrondissement of Paris, located at the open end of the courtyard of the Louvre Palace, a space occupied, prior to 1883, by the Tuileries Palace.
+The Place du Carrousel (/fr/) is a public square in the 1st arrondissement of Paris, located at the open end of the courtyard of the Louvre Palace, a space occupied, prior to 1883, by the courtyard of the Tuileries Palace (Cour du Carrousel).
 Sitting directly between the museum and the Tuileries Garden, the Place du Carrousel delineates the eastern end of the gardens just as the Place de la Concorde defines its western end.

 The name "carrousel" refers to a type of military dressage, an equine demonstration now commonly called military drill.
-The Place du Carrousel was named in 1662, when it was used for such a display by Louis XIV.
+The Cour du Carrousel was named in 1662, when it was used for such a display by Louis XIV.

 History

 A construction in the Place du Carrousel at the time, in 1745, of the marriage of Louis, Dauphin of France.
 Note the Tuileries Palace in the background.

 The Arc de Triomphe du Carrousel.